aplr/lacuna/README.md

 ### Limitations

 Currently, Lacuna only supports Google Cloud Pub/Sub, but it can be extended to support other messaging systems.
+Also, only push subscriptions are supported, as pull subscriptions have to be implemented in the consuming service anyways.
+However, Lacuna can still be used to create the topics pull subscriptions can subscribe to.

 ## Usage

+Use Lacuna by running it as a docker container alongside your Pub/Sub emulator.
+Lacuna will automatically create topics and push subscriptions for each container that has the `lacuna.enabled` label set to `true`.
+Lacuna will also take care of deleting topics and subscriptions when containers are stopped.

 ```yaml
 version: "3.9"